aytugonan/aytugonan.github.io/_pages/publications.md

 International Journal Papers (indexed in SCI, SCI-Expanded or SSCI)
 ====
 * Durak, H.Y., & Onan, A. (2024).
 Predicting the use of chatbot systems in education: A comparative approach using PLS-SEM and machine learning algorithms.
 Current Psychology.
+* Nasution, A.H., & Onan, A. (2024).
+ChatGPT Label: Comparing the Quality of Human-Generated and LLM-Generated Annotations in Low-resource Language NLP Tasks.
+IEEE Access.
 * Celikten, A., Bulut, H., & Onan, A. (2024).
 A Semantic Similarity-Based Approach for Extracting Disease-Symptom Relationships from Biomedical Literature.
 Journal of the Faculty of Engineering and Architecture of Gazi University.
 * Onan, A., & Balbal, K. (2024).
 Improving Turkish text sentiment classification through task-specific and universal transformations: an ensemble data augmentation approach.
 IEEE Access.
 * Onan, A. (2023).
 GTR-GA: Harnessing The Power of Graph-Based Neural Networks and Genetic Algorithms for Text Augmentation.
 Expert Systems with Applications, 232, 1-20.